 Near the area where Kapowsin Creek drains into the Puyallup River, Pierce County is continuing its efforts to protect Orville Road from the impacts of the river migrating toward the road.
 The county is currently conducting preliminary engineering to evaluate potential solutions.
 The project may include installation of engineered log jams to reduce the energy of the river, provide protection to Orville Road and improve fish and floodplain habitat.
 The work may be similar in nature to the other projects, including Orville Road Setback Revetment projects underway further up-river.
 Construction is tentatively scheduled for 2023.

-This phase of the Orville Road Revetment Project is scheduled for completion in 2023.
-It will consist of approximately 1,000 linear feet of setback revetment consisting of 84 engineered log jams, 39 of which will be eventual in-channel engineered log jams.
-Project will also remove approximately 2,000 linear feet of existing and remnant levee creating improved floodplain connectivity to approximately 100-acres.
+The final phase of the Orville Road Revetment Project is scheduled for completion in 2023.
+It will consist of 40 floodplain engineered log jams.
+Project will also remove approximately 2,600 linear feet of existing and remnant levee creating improved floodplain connectivity to approximately 70-acres.

 The Lower White River Restoration projects consist of a reach scale restoration plan that will enhance/restore floodplain and riparian habitat, allow the river room to migrate, and provide increased floodwater and sediment storage.
 The projects include Stewart Road Bridge replacement, Left Bank Setback, Pacific Point Bar, and 24th Setback Levee.
-The largest of these projects is the 24th Setback Levee which covers 170 acres and is planned for construction in 2021.
-Combined with the other projects, which are currently undergoing design and acquisition, over 200 acres and 2.4 miles of river will be restored.
+The largest of these projects is the 24th Setback Levee which covers over 170 acres and is planned for construction in 2021 pending issuance of environmental permitting.
+The Pacific Pointbar and Stewart setback are both undergoing design and acquisition with 5 of the 19 parcels acquired and 5 more in process.
+All projects combined will restore over 200 acres and 2.4 miles of river.

 The Horse Haven Project proposes removing approximately 2,547 linear feet of existing levee located along the left (south) bank of the South Fork Puyallup River between RM 19.1 and RM 19.6.
-A new armored levee (3,239 feet) would be constructed and set back to the south, encompassing an area of approximately 1,354,280 square feet (31 acres) (Figure E-15).
+A new armored levee (3,239 feet) would be constructed and set back to the south, encompassing an area of approximately 31 acres.
 The project is intended to reconnect the Puyallup River to remnant riparian springs.

 The Riverside Drive project proposes the removal of existing levees and revetments and construction of new levees farther back from the Puyallup River.
-Approximately 2,463 linear feet of existing levees and revetments located along the right (north) bank of the Puyallup River between Puyallup RM 12.4 and 12.8 will be removed and a new armored levee of approximately 3,484 linear feet would be set back from the Puyallup River to the north, encompassing an area of approximately 1,377,481 square feet (31.6 acres).
+Approximately 2,463 linear feet of existing levees and revetments located along the right (north) bank of the Puyallup River between Puyallup RM 12.4 and 12.8 will be removed and a new armored levee of approximately 3,484 linear feet would be set back from the Puyallup River to the north, encompassing an area of approximately 31.6 acres.

 The proposed Union Pacific Setback Project includes removal of existing levees and construction of new levees farther back from the Puyallup River.
-Approximately 5,703 linear feet of existing levee located along the right (north) bank of the Puyallup River between Puyallup RM 2.6 and 3.7 would be removed and an armored levee of approximately 6,432 linear feet would be set back from the Puyallup River to the north, encompassing an area of approximately 4,938,347 square feet (113.4 acres).
+Approximately 5,703 linear feet of existing levee located along the right (north) bank of the Puyallup River between Puyallup RM 2.6 and 3.7 would be removed and an armored levee of approximately 6,432 linear feet would be set back from the Puyallup River to the north, encompassing an area of approximately 113.4 acres.
 The project would reconnect the Puyallup River to remnant riparian springs.

 As part of the FFTF vision, members of the Strategic Conservation Partnership are conserving farms in the floodplains of the Puyallup Watershed.
 Agricultural conservation easements keep farms in farming and protect floodplain parcels from residential or commercial development.
 Collaborating with other FFTF partners on agricultural conservation easements also allows for opportunities to protect habitat as part of the conservation project.
-SCP members have protected the Matlock Farm, Wild Hare Farm, and Ford Farm and are currently working on a fourth agricultural conservation project.
+SCP members have protected the farms listed below and are currently working on other agricultural conservation projects.